swch/strivve-docs-nextjs/src/pages/api-sdk/quickstart-nodejs.md

 title: NodeJS Quick Start
 ---

-The Strivve Javascript SDK library is built around a class, CardsavrSession.
+The Strivve JavaScript SDK library is built around a class, CardsavrSession.
 To start using the library, you must instantiate a new CardsavrSession object.
 This requires the following items:

 1. API url (e.g. api.acmebank.cardsavr.io)
 1. App name (app_name) and integrator key (app_key) - these can be obtained by contacting developers@strivve.com